davidlaprade/davidlaprade.github.io/_posts/2017-1-14-replacing-controller-mixins-with-services.md

 ### Conclusion

-This way of abstracting duplicate code has been a huge win on projects that I have worked on.
+This way of abstracting duplicate code has been a huge win on my projects.
 I encourage you to give it a try!